iKigaiArt Landing Page Redesign Case Study

 Users continuously asked questions and could not grasp the concept of the business proposition despite spending extensive time reading the site’s microcopy.

-Example I to demonstrate low usability
+Example I to demonstrate poor sign-up experience

 1. Verification emails during sign up were automatically directed to spam.
 Users reported not being able to find the email and therefore could not complete the sign-up proccess.